The Risks Of A Cesarean Section

 "Another important finding is that about three-quarters of the women in the study had an emergency cesarean," Biccard says.
 That's likely because many women don't get proper prenatal care — they don't see gynecologists who are able to identify problems before delivery.

 Many of the women in the study had a high risk of complications due to pregnancy-induced high blood pressure called preeclampsia or a high risk of hemorrhage.
-"Some of these women might have fared better if they had come to the hospital earlier," Biccard says, or had scheduled c-sections.
+"Some of these women might have fared better if they had come to the hospital earlier," Biccard says, or had scheduled C-sections.

 In fact, only between 3 and 5 percent of African babies are born via cesarean.
 The global average is about 20 percent.
 In North America, the rate is almost 30 percent — which experts think is unnecessarily high.

 "While in high-income countries, we worry that the rate of cesareans is too high, in Africa, it's the opposite," says Kavita Singh Ongechi, an associate professor of maternal and child health at the UNC Carolina Population Center.
-A lot of African women who need c-sections aren't getting them — and those who do get them aren't receiving the best quality of care, she notes.
+A lot of African women who need C-sections aren't getting them — and those who do get them aren't receiving the best quality of care, she notes.

 "This study definitely confirms a lot of what we already knew about access to maternal health care in Africa," says Singh Ongechi, who was not involved in the research.
 The hospitals that participated in the Lancet study were mostly larger, university-affiliated hospitals, she points out.
 "I imagine outcomes would be worse in a lot of rural hospitals, where there are even fewer high-level health providers."